ptheywood/gtc-2019-talk/presentation.md

 ???

-Now we have our reference benchmark results, we can move onto our GPU accelerated simulator.
+Now we have some reference results, we can move onto our GPU accelerated simulator.

-I'm going to talk a little about the ABM framework we used, provide some details of our implementation and of our cross validation.

 ---